markjprice/cs13net9/docs/errata/errata.md

 """,
   contentType: "text/html"));
 ```
-6. I will show that the endpoint for the root `/` that returns a web page using code instead of a static file works because the static asset system doesn't know to compress it, and note the dynamically injected Browser Link `<script>` blocks.
+1. Show that the endpoint for the root `/` that returns a web page using code instead of a static file works because the static asset system doesn't know to compress it, and note the dynamically injected `<script>` blocks.
-7. I will show how to disable Browser Link and browser refresh and that the `about.html` now works.
+2. Show how to disable Browser Link and browser refresh and that the `about.html` now works.
 (But warn that other systems that dynamically inject would need to be disabled too.)
-8. I will tell the reader to import the `Microsoft.AspNetCore.Hosting.StaticWebAssets` namespace and then add a statement to manually switch static assets system to the appropriate environment, as shown in the following code:
+3. Import the `Microsoft.AspNetCore.Hosting.StaticWebAssets` namespace and then add a statement to manually switch static assets system to the appropriate environment, as shown in the following code:
 ```cs
 // To use StaticWebAssetsLoader. using Microsoft.AspNetCore.Hosting.StaticWebAssets;